Everyone has ups and downs.

 Exercise and eating healthy food

-Overall, 2015 felt way more stable than past years and I feel good that my list seems to have gotten less naughty.
+Over the years, things have felt way more stable and I feel good that my list seems to have gotten less naughty.

-What did 2015 look like for you?
-What are your high-level priorities for 2016?
+What has the year looked like for you?
+What are your high-level priorities for next year?
 Take a spin on the Wheel of Life and let me know what you discover.